Learning How to Sell More Art Is a Critical Skill.

 Duh!
 If you are trying to find buyers buy advertising in pricey art magazines when your buyers are reading Country Woman, you have a problem.
 This point follows up the one above.
 Know who your buyer is, where they go and then be there with them.
 Network with them in person when possible, and online wherever they hang out.

-If it’s ripe with prospects, you may want to join a committee or get involved in ways that make it obvious you care about the same things the other members of the group or association care about.
+If it’s ripe with prospects, you may want to join a committee or get involved in ways that make it readily apparent you care about the same things the other members of the group or association care about.
 Doing that builds your platform and will lead you to sales opportunities without having to ask, in many cases.

 3. Understand your competition.

 The more you know about your competition, the smarter a marketer you will be.
 I do not advocate directly copying what someone else is doing, but I do condone “creative borrowing.”
 It is something we all do.
-Look at any art movement and you will find a bunch of work by various artists all taking influence from each other.
+Look at any art movement, and you will find a bunch of work by various artists all taking influence from each other.

 Study your competition from all angles.
 Use what you learn to outperform them.